 Memorable Manitobans: Augustus Searle Leach (1909-1993)

 He was nominated as Volunteer of the Decade for the United Way (1965-1975), director of the Children’s Hospital Research Foundation, founding member of the Universities Grants Commission, Chairman of the Manitoba Council on Higher Learning, and Chairman of the Manitoba Youth Project.
-He served as President of the Winnipeg Grain Exchange (1955-1956) and President of the Canadian Chamber of Commerce (1968-1969).
+He served as President of the Winnipeg Grain Exchange (1955-1956), Canadian Chamber of Commerce (1968-1969), and Winnipeg Squash Racquet Club (1941-1942).
 He was a member of the Advisory Board for the Winnipeg Foundation.
 In 1969, he was given a Good Citizenship Award for meritorious service to his community.
 He received honorary degrees from the University of Winnipeg (1977), Dartmouth College, and St. Thomas University.
 He was made an Officer of the Order of Canada in 1974 and he received the Queen Elizabeth II Silver Jubilee Medal in 1977.
 He was an Honorary Life Member of the Manitoba Club.

 He died at Winnipeg on 22 October 1993.

 Obituary, Winnipeg Free Press, 26 October 1993, page 54.